 Comparing brokers side by side is no easy task.
 For our 2017 Broker Review

-To start this comparison, first we will take a look at the broker commission rates for placing regular stock and options trades.
-E*TRADE and Scottrade both cost $6.95 per trade.
-For options trading, both E*TRADE and Scottrade charge the same base fee of $6.95.
-At a difference of $0.05 per contract, Scottrade's per contract rate of $0.70 is less than E*TRADE which charges $0.75.
-Not all brokers charge a flat rate fee per trade though, so it is important to read the full commission notes to know the complete breakdown (go to any online broker review
+To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
+E*TRADE and Scottrade charge the same amount for regular stock trades, $6.95.
+Looking at options, the base fees charged are the same for both brokers, $6.95.
+Option contracts are pricier at E*TRADE, costing $0.75 versus $0.70 at Scottrade.
+It's important to note that not all brokers charge a flat fee per trade.
+Thus, it is important to read the full commission notes for each broker, which we include with each online broker review

 Next to commission rates, being able to trade what you want is important.
 Scottrade provides its clients with Stock Trading, Options Trading and Mutual Funds while E*TRADE provides clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 Looking at mutual funds, E*TRADE trails Scottrade by 4,947.00 total mutual funds, with Scottrade offering 13599 and E*TRADE offering 8652.
 Commission free ETFs can also be valuable for customers, with Scottrade falling behind E*TRADE, offering 0 commission free ETFs compared to E*TRADE's 133.